Fra0909/NQueensSolver/README.md

   - `size` (integer): The board size (N) for which to find the solutions.

 - **Response:**
+  - If the size is not valid <= 0 it returns a 400 bad request.
-  - If the size is not valid (<= 0, 2, or 3), it returns an empty JSON array.
+  - If the size is 2 or 3 (e.g. no solutions available) it returns an empty list.
-  - If the size is too large (greater than the maximum defined size), it returns a JSON error response.
+  - If the size is too large (greater than the maximum defined size 12), it returns a 400 bad request.
   - Otherwise, it returns a JSON array containing all the solutions.

 #### Get Single N-Queens Solution